How do you gain true fluency in a language? Eliminate the distractions and immerse yourself.

 A summer at the Portuguese School is an immersion in a pure language environment, from the classroom to the soccer field and all points in between.
 “We do have distractions here,” says Portuguese School Director Luci Moreira, “but all the distractions are in Portuguese.”
 These include a wide array of in-language cocurricular activities—among them capoeira, samba, yoga, and cooking—each designed to help you build new vocabulary while developing cultural fluency.

-By combining an immersion environment with rigorous daily classroom instruction, remarkable gains in fluency are the norm in the Portuguese School, not the exception.
+For 2014, we are diligently working to prepare another unforgettable summer, combining an immersion environment with rigorous daily classroom instruction.
+With these elements in place, students make remarkable gains in fluency, which is the norm in the Portuguese School, not the exception.